 My “Why” is to empower you to survive, heal, and thrive

 I’m a licensed psychotherapist, consultant, and speaker based in California.
-After immigrating to the United States at age 11 with my widowed father, I became a trailblazer in my family.
-As the eldest daughter of five siblings, I was the first to graduate from college as a low-income student and the only licensed DACAmented AAPI therapist.
-The intersection of my cultural identity and enriching lived experiences fuels my mission to empower individuals not only to survive and heal but to thrive in life.
+After immigrating to the United States at age 11 with my widowed father, I became a trailblazer as the eldest of five siblings, proudly graduating from college as a first-generation, low-income student.
+The intersection of my culture and experiences has shown me that resilience is more than endurance—it’s about creating a life that feels whole and authentic.
+I aim to empower others to heal in ways that honor their own story and truth.

-In addition to my private practice, I am a full-time Mental Health Clinician at Stanford Medicine Children’s Health.
+In addition to my private practice, I am a full-time Mental Health Clinician at Stanford Medicine Children’s Health, where I specialize in supporting youth and their families to strengthen interpersonal and emotional regulation skills, build capacity in times of distress, and create a life worth living.

 Hi there!
 I’m Huyen “Kiki” Vo (She/Her).